joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

     -Provider "Microsoft Enhanced RSA and AES Cryptographic Provider"  ` -NotAfter (Get-Date).AddYears(10)
     $certhumbprint = $cert.Thumbprint

     #Add Root CA to Trusted Root Authorities
     New-Item -ItemType Directory 'c:\WebJea\certs' -Force
     Export-Certificate -Cert $rootCA -FilePath "C:\WebJEA\certs\rootCA.crt" -Force
     Import-Certificate -CertStoreLocation 'Cert:\LocalMachine\Root' -FilePath "C:\WebJEA\certs\rootCA.crt"

     Write-Host -ForegroundColor Green -Object "Copy this: $certhumbprint - The Thumbprint is needed for the DSCDeploy.ps1 script"

-Copy the Thumbprint (make sure it is the Thumbprint of the certificate, not the Trusted Root authority), we will need that later.
+Copy the Thumbprint _(if you do this manually, make sure it is the Thumbprint of the certificate, not the Trusted Root CA certificate)_, we will need that later.

 Run the following to add the certificate to the 'Trusted Root Authorities' of the server